 Retiring to Costa Rica is a great option for anyone looking to relocate offshore.
 A good choice stretching the retirement dollar and it's only a short flight away from the US.

-Costa Rica offers many advantages and will allow you to really enjoy a successful retirement instead of having to constantly worry about money.
+Costa Rica offers retirees many advantages and provides an enjoyable retirement without the constant worry about money.

-There is a perception that retiring to Costa Rica is now "costa lotsa" but that just isn’t true ... it still compares favourably with any other South American destination.
+Although there is a perception that retiring to Costa Rica is now "costa lotsa" that just isn’t true ... it still compares favourably with many other Central and South American destinations.

 What more could you want?

 Costa Rica gives investors access to an international standard infrastructure.
 An entrepreneurial business climate, and a positive attitude toward foreign investment.
 It's one of the safest and most attractive Latin American countries for foreign investors..